maisonsmd/qnx-better-screenshot/README.md

 # Better screenshot (`betterss`)

-This project works as a replacement for QNX `screenshot`
+This project works as a replacement for QNX's `screenshot`

-The `screenshot` command from QNX is slow & lacks of some feature
+The `screenshot` command from QNX is slow & lacks of some features

 ## Feature